RECA advances civic leadership in support of responsible development and a livable Austin.

-Established in 1991, the Real Estate Council of Austin (RECA) is a dynamic 501(c)(6) non-profit organization of more than 1,900 commercial real estate professionals representing the top leaders in the Central Texas business community.
-RECA's mission is to be an effective resource and advocate for the interests of the real estate industry and to promote and sustain the Greater Austin region as an outstanding community in which to live.
+Established in 1991, the Real Estate Council of Austin (RECA) is a dynamic 501(c)(6) non-profit organization of more than 1,700 commercial real estate professionals representing the top leaders in the Central Texas business community.
+RECA's goal is to be an effective resource and advocate for the interests of the real estate industry and to promote and sustain the Austin region as an outstanding community in which to live.
 RECA believes all Central Texans should have the opportunity to find meaningful employment, affordable housing, and outstanding education within a clean and safe environment.
-Achieving a sustainable balance of economic, social, and environmental interests is critical to the long-term vitality of our community.
+Achieving a sustainable balance of economic, social and environmental interests is critical to the long-term vitality of our community.

 Building a business community